vjbollavarapu/modulyn-community/apps/frontend/src/web3/INTEGRATION_SUMMARY.md

 ## ✅ **COMPLETE IMPLEMENTATION**

-A comprehensive React/TypeScript frontend integration with TidyGen Substrate blockchain using Polkadot.js.
+A comprehensive React/TypeScript frontend integration with Modulyn Substrate blockchain using Polkadot.js.

 ---